nosarthur/nosarthur.github.io/_drafts/transition.md

 ---
 layout: post
-title: My transition to industry job
+title: Goodbye academia hello industry
-date:   2016-09-12 23:43:08 -0500
+date:   2016-10-02 23:43:08 -0500
 categories: [life]
 comments: true
 tags: [job hunting]
 ---

+Recently I left my postdoc job and became a software developer.
+In this post I will share my experience on the process.

-## who am I
+## background

 I received PhD in physics in 2011 and remained in postdoc positions until 2016.

-* Strength
-    * My math and coding background enables me to learn new tools quickly.
-    * I have a lot of friends working for top companies in industry
-* Weakness:
-    * No industry experience

-## why transition
+As time progresses, industry appears more and more appealing.

-There are two major reason for my transition
+There are two reasons for my transition to industry

 * lack of vision in research
 * lack of financial freedom

-Although I have been in school for many years (a fully zodiac cycle after college), I never have the clarity of a long term research plan.
+Although I have been in school for many years
+(a fully zodiac cycle after college), I didn't reach the point to have a clear long term research plan.
-In my opinion, this lack of vision is vital to academic career: after all, destination is hard to reach by random walk.
+In my opinion, this lack of vision is fatal to academic career: after all, destination is hard to reach by random walk.

-I was more interest-driven instead of goal-driven.

-low pay in academia
+In term of daily life, the postdoc experience is quite pleasant: flexible hours, helpful coworkers/supervisors.
+I was also lucky that all my supervisors since graduate school are quite hands-off and are willing to let me pick my own pace and (side) projects.
+Unfortunately it is not a real job in terms of compensation and stability.

+For example, data scientist jobs pay a median base salary $104k (add 13k if you have a PhD) in the US according to [the O'Reilly's 2015 survey](https://www.oreilly.com/ideas/2015-data-science-salary-survey/).
+In addition, there are other benefits (may be of comparable amount to the base) besides the base salary.

-## my timeline
+## timeline

 * Left postdoc job in May 2016
-* Start application in July 2016
+* Started application in July
+* Went on interviews in August
-* Accept offer in
+* Accepted offer in September
+* Started working in October

+##

 * Do let people know that you are looking for job

+* I have a lot of friends working for top companies in industry
+* No industry experience

-## learning resources
+## industry options

+For a physics PhD (probably other STEM PhD too), there are three options in industry

+* data science
+* software development
+* finance

 Basically, there are three sets of knowledge